FinTagging: Benchmarking LLMs for Extracting and Structuring Financial Information

-\paragraph{FinCL Evaluation} To assess whether LLMs can perform fine-grained XBRL entity normalization, we reformulate the task as a reranking problem, where LLMs are used to disambiguate and select the most appropriate taxonomy concept from a reduced candidate set, avoiding the impracticality of direct multi-thousand-way classification.
-To this end, we first generate embeddings for each taxonomy concept using \texttt{text-embedding-3-small}\footnote{ \url{https://platform.openai.com/docs/models/text-embedding-3-small}}, and retrieve the top-$h$ candidate tags from the US-GAAP taxonomy $\mathcal{T}$ based on semantic similarity.
-Therefore, the LLMs are required to refine the retrieved candidates by leveraging deeper contextual understanding to select the best-matched tag $\hat{c} \in \mathcal{T}_h$, formalized as:
+\textbf{\textit{FinCL Evaluation.}} FinCL is formulated as a retrieval–reranking task to avoid impractical extreme classification.
+We embed each taxonomy concept using text-embedding-3-small\footnote{ \url{https://platform.openai.com/docs/models/text-embedding-3-small}} and retrieve the top-$h$ candidates from the US-GAAP taxonomy by semantic similarity.
+The LLM then reranks candidates using contextual reasoning to select the final tag.